Bangladesh Krishak Sramik Awami League

 The Bangladesh Krishak Sramik Awami League (বাংলাদেশ কৃষক শ্রমিক আওয়ামী লীগ), abbreviated as BaKSAL, was the sole legal ruling party of Bangladesh from January to August 1975.
-The party comprised politicians from the Awami League, the Communist Party of Bangladesh, the National Awami Party (Muzaffar), Bangladesh National League, Jatiya Ganamukti Union and Parbatya Chattagram Jana Samhati Samiti.
-The party advocated for democratic socialism as a part of reforms under the theory of the Second Revolution, which BaKSAL worked to achieve the objectives of.
+The party comprised politicians from the Awami League, the Communist Party of Bangladesh, the National Awami Party (Muzaffar), Bangladesh National League, Jatiya Ganamukti Union, and Parbatya Chattagram Jana Samhati Samiti.
+The party advocated for economic nationalism as a part of reforms under the theory of the Second Revolution, which BaKSAL worked to achieve the objectives of.

 The party was founded on 25 January 1975 by Sheikh Mujibur Rahman following the Fourth Amendment to the constitution.
 A presidential order also outlawed all political parties other than BaKSAL, creating a state of emergency and obligating other parties to join the front.
 After the assassination of Sheikh Mujibur Rahman, BaKSAL was banned on 30 August 1975.

 Background

-Awami League under the leadership of Sheikh Mujibur Rahman won a landslide victory in the 1973 general election.
-However, Mujibur had difficulties with fighting corruption in his own government and the increase in leftism caused by the Jatiya Samajtantrik Dal.
+The Awami League, under the leadership of Sheikh Mujibur Rahman, won a landslide victory in the 1973 general election.
+However, Mujibur had difficulties with fighting corruption in his own government, and the increase in leftism caused by the Jatiya Samajtantrik Dal.
 In the face of growing unrest, on 28 December 1974, Rahman declared a state of emergency.
 On 25 January 1975, he pushed the Fourth Amendment to the constitution through Jatiya Sangsad, which was passed in the Parliament unanimously.
 It dissolved all political parties, including the ruling party, the Awami League, and gave Rahman the exclusive authority to form BaKSAL, which would become the "national party" of Bangladesh.